 Draw ratio can relate to various areas, but in the context of this article, it refers to the necessary amount of material using limited by-product waste.

-Certain materials may be drawn more compared to other materials, certain materials may draw less or maintain the blank.
+Certain materials may be drawn more compared to other materials, and certain elements may be drawn less or maintain the blank.
 Materials which hold a blank can be waste material necessary to be removed.

-A part can be made in nearly any shape, but producing certain shapes is easier, requiring a smaller process and having various stress characteristics.
+A part can be made in nearly any shape, but producing specific forms is more comfortable, requiring a smaller process and having various stress characteristics.

-In addition, material type may impact part geometry.
-Sometimes, materials may need different geometry than originally planned.
+Besides, the material type may impact part geometry.
+Sometimes, materials may need different geometry than initially planned.
 Therefore, requiring a different geometry or material.

-Concerns over other elements of Deep Drawn manufacturing exist, as different elements are used during the process, such as hydroforming.
+Concerns over other elements of Deep Drawn manufacturing exist, as different parts are used during the process, such as hydroforming.

-Understanding the various elements when processing and delivering an order is important.
-This allows you to correctly design, respond concerns, and work with manufacturers for delivering the best final product.
+Understanding the various elements when processing and delivering an order is essential.
+It allows you to correctly design, respond concerns, and work with manufacturers for providing the best final product.

 Contact RICKOTEK for your metal parts projects now.